 I was so excited about these shoes that I wore them to work one rainy Monday (I’m a teacher, so sneakers are acceptable work attire).
 I told all my colleagues about my new Vessi footwear, and another two teachers have already purchased pairs of their own, one in black and one in turquoise.
 They love them as well, and now we all match anytime it’s rainy (haha).

 I’ll wear these primarily on trips.
 They’re light and comfy enough to be a good airport shoe, which is lucky because although they squish flatter than a regular sneaker, they’re still not quite as packable as a sandal.
 I’ll bring a pair of sandals along for sunny days, but wear these on rainy days or for more outdoorsy activities that aren’t well-suited to sandals.

 To my surprise, because this was not in the plan, these are also taking the place of my rain boots at home.
 Again, I’m lucky because I can wear sneakers to work, and these are just wayy more comfortable than rain boots, plus I don’t have to bring a change of shoes to wear during the day!

 Anyway, it’s rare for me to get this excited about a product, but these are actually awesome and are going to make rainy-season travels so much more comfortable.
 Check them out!

-(UPDATE: I’ve had my Vessis for a few months now, and am happy to report that they’ve kept my socks dry and my feet snug through Mongolian streams and Taiwainese downpours.
+(UPDATE: I’ve had my Vessis for about a year now, and am happy to report that they’ve kept my socks dry and my feet snug through Mongolian streams and Taiwainese downpours.
 Really, they’re the best travel gear I own.
 Love love love!)